DanBrit/Bamazon/README.md

 # Bamazon
 Bamazon is a CRM that focuses on sales.
-It provides command-line interfaces for customers, managers, and supervisors.
+It provides command-line interfaces for customers, managers, and supervisors(eventually).

 ## How to Run